 Known as "Where the Foothills End and the Blue Ridge Begins", Saluda, North Carolina mixes small town charm with numerous outdoor recreation activities that attracts thousands to this mountain getaway.Pace's Gap or Pace's Ridge after early settlers to the area, Saluda comes from the Cherokee "Tsaludiyi" which means "green corn place."
-In 1878, the completion of Asheville and Spartanburg Railroad up the mountain would change the area almost overnight.
+In 1878, the completion of the Asheville and Spartanburg Railroad up the mountain would change the area almost overnight.
 The City of Saluda sits atop what is known as the Saluda Grade.
-The three mile ascent into Saluda is considered the steepest standard gauge mainline railway grade in the United States.
+The three-mile ascent into Saluda is considered the steepest standard-gauge mainline railway grade in the United States.
 The average grade is 4.24% with a maximum grade of 4.9%.

 Downtown Saluda is full of activity and is home to a number of cafes and restaurants, outdoor provision companies, and general stores.
 Numerous vacation homes and bed & breakfasts can be found nearby.

 Saluda is home to two notable businesses that date to the 1890s.
 Thompson's Store and M.A.
 Pace General Store.
 These two stores are relics of what was once staples of many small towns - the grocery and grill and the general store that has everything the town needs.

 Thompson's dates to 1890 and is considered the longest-running grocery store in the state.
 Sitting in its current location since 1940, the hardwood floors, local butcher shop, mixed in with local wines, produce, and more is a throwback to local grocery stores of long ago.
 It also shares space with Ward's Grill which has been in operation since 1960.
 Ward's serves breakfast and lunch Monday through Saturday and is known for their milkshakes and burgers.